BahozW/ToDoList/README.md

 # To-Do List Web App

-This is a README file for a To-Do List web application.
 The application is built using the following technologies:

 - **Backend**: Developed in C# using .NET Core and hosted in Microsoft Azure.
 Some authentication have been made so after successfully logging in, i can access the protected endpoints.
 - **Database**: To persist To-Do items, Azure SQL is used, along with Entity Framework for data access.